 The main idea here is to position your hips far underneath your opponent's hips.
 Start with your left butterfly hook in place, with your right half guard leg over their leg.
 From here, push your opponent by their armpits to your left until your right arm is almost completely straight.
 The ideal reaction you're looking for here depends on your flexibility.
 The more flexible you are, the more you want them to turn in toward you, trying to stay on top.

 Now grab your right foot (the one that was the "half guard" hook), and bring it in front of your opponent's waist.
 Be sure to keep hold of your foot during this transition, as your opponent can counter with a heel hook of their own, a toe hold, or an "Estima lock."
-From here, it's simply a matter of establishing the over/under heel hook position, first by sweeping your opponent backwards.
+From here, it's simply a matter of establishing the over/under heel hook position, first by sweeping your opponent backward.
 Truth be told, once you get the hooks in, it's checkmate, and you can more or less just hold on and react to whatever your opponent does (typically digging their own grave).
-Check out the more fundamental heel hooks from combat base tutorial for another look at how to establish this position.

 Shin on Shin to Over/Under